YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Journal Time Qualifiers
 ++++++++++++++++++++++++

 Journal qualifiers specifying time accept arguments in absolute or delta time format.
-Enclose time arguments in quotation marks (" ") .
-Include a back-slash (\) delimiter before both, the beginning and ending quotation marks to escape it from being processed by the UNIX shell.
+Enclose time arguments in quotation marks (" ").
+Include a back-slash (\) delimiter before both the beginning and ending quotation marks to escape it from being processed by the UNIX shell.

 Absolute format is day-mon-yyyy hh:mm:ss, where day denotes the date of the month, mon indicates the abbreviated 3-letter month name (for example, Jan, Feb,..) and the year yyyy and hour hh are separated by a space.
 Absolute time may indicate today's date with "-- " before the hours.